 By the time Pierre made the trek from the bus station to the front of Esperanza’s shop, everyone in Barra de Navidad was aware of the big, handsome stranger in town.
 His looks were on par with only one other person’s in the village, Esperanza.
 Everyone felt, without a doubt, that he was there for her.
 Everyone except Esperanza—and Pierre himself.

-When he happened in front of Chocolates Diamanté, he stopped to look at the crowd of women gathered in front of the shop, who all happened to be staring at him.
-At that moment, the clock struck two, and there was the sound of a metal bolt sliding, followed by the opening of the heavy double doors.
+When he happened in front of Chocolates Diamanté, he stopped—intrigued by the curious crowd of women gathered in front of the shop who all happened to be staring at him.
+The clock struck two, the metal bolt slid over, and the heavy double doors swung open.
 When Pierre saw who had opened the doors, he could not believe his eyes.
 Years later he would claim that that was the moment he fell in love with Esperanza.

 Though he had traveled for months not knowing exactly why his destination was Barra de Navidad, he was sure of it now.
 It was for the most beautiful women he had ever seen.

 The opening of the tall doors snapped the women out of their trance.
 Their attention turned to Esperanza, who was now in a trance herself.
-Her eyes were locked with those of the giant man on the opposite side of the street.
-It wasn’t until one of the ladies cleared her throat that Esperanza was able to look away and say, “Pásanle, mujeres.
+Her eyes locked with those of the giant man on the opposite side of the street.
+It wasn’t until one of the ladies cleared her throat that Esperanza was able to look away and say, “Come in, ladies.
 There are plenty of chocolates for everyone.”

 Pierre was nearly two meters tall and easily weighed that of two men.
-Thick as a barrel, his body contained little, if any, fat.
+If he were to put on some tights and a mask, he could easily pass as a luchador.
 Everything about the man was dark.
 His skin, his hair, and his eyes.
 He wore the green fatigues of a soldier, but there was no rank or flag anywhere on them.
 The only decorations he wore were the sweat stains under his arms and down his back, recently awarded to him by the heat and humidity of the Pacific Coast.
-His top was tucked in, with several buttons unbuttoned, exposing his hairy, tan chest.
+His shirt was tucked in, with several buttons unbuttoned, exposing his hairy, tan chest.
 His leather combat boots were worn and now brown, as all the black dye had long faded.
 On top of his head was a black wool beret that had to be baking his head in the heat.
-He was so handsome that it would be easy for a man to think Pierre could steal his wife, if that man thought his wife was worth stealing.
+He was so handsome that it would be easy for a man to think Pierre could steal his wife if that man thought his wife was worth stealing.

 “Yes?”
 Esperanza answered, opening the doors just enough to expose her face.
-Even though he was standing on the sidewalk and she was at the elevation one had to ascend in order to enter the shop (which was just one step), she still found herself looking up at the stranger.
+Even though he stood on the sidewalk and she at the elevation one had to ascend in order to enter the shop (which was just one step), she still found herself looking up at the stranger.

 “What kind of shop is this?”
 Pierre asked.